haskell/ghcup/README.md

 [![Build Status](https://travis-ci.org/haskell/ghcup.svg?branch=master)](https://travis-ci.org/haskell/ghcup)
 [![license](https://img.shields.io/github/license/haskell/ghcup.svg)](COPYING)

-`ghcup` makes it easy to install specific versions of `ghc` on GNU/Linux, and can also bootstrap a fresh Haskell developer environment from scratch.
+`ghcup` makes it easy to install specific versions of `ghc` on GNU/Linux as well as MacOS (aka Darwin), and can also bootstrap a fresh Haskell developer environment from scratch.
 It follows the unix UNIX philosophy of [do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).

 Similar in scope to [rustup](https://github.com/rust-lang-nursery/rustup.rs), [pyenv](https://github.com/pyenv/pyenv) and [jenv](http://www.jenv.be).